oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6222_size/110_mm_id_200_mm_od_38_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6222 Size 110 Mm Id 200 Mm Od 38 Mm Depth
+# Hardware Bearing 6200 Series 6222 Size 110 mm Id 200 mm Od 38 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base